sadhanaavasarala/learning-library/PreReqGuide.md

     ![](images/100/Picture-01.png)

 - If you see a message requesting that you **Set Replication Policy** as is shown below, click on the message.
-If the message is not displayed, your replicatin policy has already been set and you can continue to the next step by clicking on the **Dashboard** icon in the top right corner of the page.
+If the message is not displayed, your replication policy has already been set and you can continue to the next step by clicking on the **Dashboard** icon in the top right corner of the page.

     ![](images/100/Picture-02.png)